 A thyroid gland that is not fully developed is the most common defect.
-It occurs in about 1 out of every 3,000 births.
 Girls are affected twice as often as boys.

-Most affected infants have few or no symptoms, because their thyroid hormone level is only slightly low.
-However, infants with severe hypothyroidism often have a unique appearance, including:
+Most affected infants have few or no symptoms.
+This is because their thyroid hormone level is only slightly low.
+Infants with severe hypothyroidism often have a unique appearance, including:

-This appearance usually develops as the disease gets worse.
+This appearance often develops as the disease gets worse.

 The child may also have:

-Blood tests will be done to check thyroid function.
-Other tests that may be done include:
+Blood tests are done to check thyroid function.
+Other tests may include:

 Untreated mild hypothyroidism can lead to severe intellectual disability and growth problems.
 The nervous system goes through important development during the first few months after birth.
-A lack of thyroid hormone can cause damage that cannot be reversed.
+Lack of thyroid hormones can cause damage that cannot be reversed.